 Hello hello.
-I am letting you know that I will probably not be publishing new short stories here for the next several months because I will be more focused on a longer prose piece as well as the following:
+I am letting you know that I will probably not be publishing new short stories here for the next several months because I will be more focused on some longer projects including:

---Feature Film Mechanical Bulls--we wrote it last year, filmed it this summer, and now are currently editing it, will submit to festivals and host screenings in NYC TBA 2023 hopefully
+--Feature Film Mechanical Bulls--i co-wrote it last year, directed it this summer, and now are currently editing it, will submit to festivals and host screenings in NYC TBA 2023 hopefully

 --Live Shows--I am always working on stand up--see where I'll be performing next HERE.
 You can also follow me on Instagram where I'll post short clips from live sets and last minute show updates...and 2022 dates for my other shows will be announced soon on ig